KosyanMedia/burlesque/README.md

 ### Production

 For production usage it is strongly recommended to choose a **persistent** database.
-Internally Burlesque uses Kyoto Cabinet as a persisted hash-table, so using `HashDB` would be a smart choise.
+Burlesque uses Kyoto Cabinet as a persistent hash-table, which means `HashDB` would be a smart choice.

-If the average message size expected to be more than 1KB then compression should be considered as an option.
-To enable compression you need to pass `opts` tuning parameter to the database path with value `c` (`#opts=c`), you also need to define compression algorithm using the `zcomp` parameter (e.g `#zcomp=gz`).
+If the average message size is expected to be more than 1KB then compression should be considered as an option.
+To enable compression you need to pass `opts` tuning parameter to the database path with value `c` (`#opts=c`) in it, you also need to define compression algorithm using the `zcomp` parameter (e.g `#zcomp=gz`).

 You can define maximum memory limit; when the limit is reached new records are swapped to disk.
-Memory limit is defined by passing `msiz` parameter with value in bytes (e.g `#msiz=524288000`)
+Memory limit is defined by value of `msiz` parameter in bytes (e.g `#msiz=524288000`)

-So, to use a persisted hash database with enabled compression and 512MB memory limit the `-storage` argument value is `storage.kch#opts=c#zcomp=gz#msiz=524288000`.
+So, to use a persistent hash database with enabled compression and 512MB memory limit the `-storage` argument value should be `storage.kch#opts=c#zcomp=gz#msiz=524288000`.

 #### Further tuning

-If queues are kept empty all at relatively small size, `bnum` option might be considered (e.g `#bnum=1000`)
+If queues are kept empty or relatively small, `bnum` option might be considered (e.g `#bnum=1000`)

 ### Development

-If development database don't need to be persisted consider using `ProtoHashDB` (which locks the whole table), `StashDB` (locks record) or `CacheDB` (locks record using a mutex).
+If development database doesn't need to be persisted consider using `ProtoHashDB` (which locks the whole table), `StashDB` (locks record) or `CacheDB` (locks record using a mutex).
 By default `ProtoHashDB` is used.

 ## API